opiopan/sonopi-dac/README.md

 This hardware design is published under open source lincence.
 You can use and modify this design freely.
 There is also no limitation in commercial use.

 ## Project Status
 Circuit schema design was done.
-Now I'm working on board art work.
+Now I'm working on board art work.<br>
+And I'm also considering which production is more feasible for some parts.

 ## How to setup
 Due to enable drivers for Sonopi DAC in Linux ALSA system, add a following line in ```/boot/config.txt```.
 Then rebooot a Raspberry Pi.